 lower.
 Therefore, if a request comes in for api.example.com, it will be sent to this backend:

 Please note that the incoming host header variable includes any port explicitly specified, so incoming requests for example.com:6666 would be sent to a backend named backend example.com:6666, which may or may not exist.
 To strip the port, use:

 If you need something more flexible and dynamic than ACLs or Direct Mapping, take a look at HAProxy maps.
 A map is an in-memory key/value data structure of a type known as an Elastic Binary Tree that is loaded at startup from a text file that you specify in your HAProxy configuration file.
 These maps are highly-optimized search tree structures that allow for incredibly fast lookups of the data stored within.
-The format of the text file used to create the map is quite simple: two columns, separated with one or more spaces or tabs.
+The format of the text file used to create the map is quite simple: two columns, separated by one or more spaces or tabs.
 Comment lines begin with a hash (#) and must be on their own line.